 Gregory J. Kamer

 Gregg has extensive experience negotiating collective bargaining agreements on behalf of private and public sector employers, representing employers in arbitration and mediation matters, defending employers in union organizing drives and representing employers before the National Labor Relations Board and the Nevada State Employee-Management Relations Board.
-From the hard fought labor negotiations and strikes on the Las Vegas Strip in 1984, the ongoing battles over appearance standards in Nevada casinos, and the developing law over tip pooling, Gregg's practice places him on the cutting edge of labor and employment law.
-Additionally, he has been intimately involved in Las Vegas' ever-changing business and legal landscape.
+From the hard-fought labor negotiations and strikes on the Las Vegas Strip in 1984, the ongoing battles over appearance standards in Nevada casinos, and the developing law over tip pooling, Gregg’s practice places him on the cutting edge of labor and employment law.

 Gregg served on the Nevada Bar Attorney Disciplinary Committee from 1990-1999.
 From 1982 until 1991, he served as an adjunct faculty member at the University of Nevada Las Vegas and at the University of Nevada, Reno from 1991 until 2000.
 He is a frequent guest speaker at university lectures, management training programs and labor and employment seminars.
 He has been a Master of the America Inn of Court since 1995.
 From 2006 to 2010, he served on the Board of Governors of the State Bar of Nevada.
 In 2008, Gregg was chosen to serve on the Nevada Supreme Court Commission to Amend the Nevada Code of Judicial Conduct.